projectsveltos/sveltos/docs/addons/example_flux_sources.md

     EOF
     ```

 Sveltos uses the cluster instance in the management cluster to populate the template in the path field.
 The template expression ```{{ index .Cluster.metadata.annotations "environment" }}``` retrieves the value of the annotation named __environment__ from the cluster's metadata.

-For instance:
+For example:

-1. Cluster A: If cluster A has an annotation environment: production, the resulting path will be: production/helloWorld.
+1. **Cluster A**: If cluster A has an annotation environment: production, the resulting path will be: production/helloWorld.
-2. Cluster B: If cluster B has an annotation environment: pre-production, the resulting path will be: pre-production/helloWorld.
+1. **Cluster B**: If cluster B has an annotation environment: pre-production, the resulting path will be: pre-production/helloWorld.

-This approach allows for flexible configuration based on individual cluster environments.
+The mentioned approach allows for flexible configuration based on individual cluster environments.
 Remember to adapt the provided resources to your specific repository structure, cluster configuration, and desired templating logic.

 A more complex example can be when we want to express the __path__ field as a template using __if__ statements.

-!!! example "Example - ClusterProfile Flux Template __path__"
+!!! example "Sveltos ClusterProfile Flux Template __path__"
     ```yaml
     cat > clusterprofile_flux_template_path.yaml <<EOF
     ---